Keep an eye on temperatures, many chemicals have temperature thresholds and should not be sprayed in temperatures above that limit.

 Remember to thoroughly read your label to know how often you need to fertilize.

-- Dr. Earth Life All Purpose Fertilizer for all your plant needs.
+- Fox Farm All Purpose Fertilizer for all your plant needs.

-- Dr. Earth Homegrown Vegetable Fertilizer, formulated for vegetable and herbs to encourage healthy plants and large yields.
+- Fox Farm Tomato and Vegetable Fertilizer, formulated for vegetable to encourage healthy plants and large yields.

-- Dr. Earth Natural Wonder Fruit Tree Fertilizer for your fruiting plants, from Apples and Peaches to Raspberries and Blueberries.
+- Fox Farm Fruit and Flower Fertilizer for your fruiting plants (from Apples and Peaches to Raspberries and Blueberries) and all flowering shrubs, annuals and perennials.

 - Dynamite Slow-Release Fertilizer for Flowers and Veggies.
 Use once when you plant and then sit back and relax, Dynamite will fertilize for up to 9 months!